bryankai/flip-flashcard-app-frontend/README.md

 # Bible Memorization App
-A flashcard web application to help users memorize specific bible passages and their verse reference.
+A interactive flashcard web application to help users memorize specific bible passages and their verse reference.
 You can create your own collections of cards for better organization.
 Users can mark cards as memorized and keep track of which cards are memorized.
-Users will not be able
+The user's total score is stored in the database and displayed next to their name in the header.

 ### Problem
-Can't remember where certain passages are located in the Bible.
-Want to remember specific passages related to certain topics.
+I often an't remember where certain passages are located in the Bible.
+I wanted to remember where in the bible specific passages are located.
+This also can be extrapolated to any thing else you want to put on a flash card and create new decks!

-### Target user
-People who want to remember the reference locations of specific bible passages.

 ### Technologies
 * HTML/CSS
-* CSS Framework (Materialize or Bootstrap)
+* Bootstrap - CSS Framework
-* axios - AJAX calls
+* axios - AJAX requests
+* Express.js
-* Express.JS
+* Node.js
-* Node.JS
+* Knex.js
 * PostgreSQL
-* External Bible API - to import bible passages

-# Topical Bible Search App
-A web application to search through bible passages to address specific topics (ie. anxiety, insecurity, discipleship, etc.).
-You can search for these verses by topic and then create your own custom decks.
-You can also share your list of verses with others.

-### Problem
-I want to be able to quickly access verses for specific topics to address difficulties I or others am going through.

-### Target user
-People who want to find a bible passage that addresses their life situation.

-### Technologies
-* HTML/CSS
-* CSS Framework (Materialize or Bootstrap)
-* axios - AJAX calls
-* Express.JS
-* Node.JS
-* PostgreSQL
-* External Bible API - to import bible passages